Send in-app messages

 Overlay positioning is specific to web in-app messages.
 Your message appears in the location you select, relative to your audience’s browser.
 For example, on a wide-screen monitor, a bottom-right positioned message will appear in the bottom right.

-We don’t retry messages that can’t be displayed on apps
+We don’t retry messages that can’t be displayed on mobile apps

-Apps don’t handle website-only display methods.
-If you set up your message with a website-only display setting, and don’t use page rules to limit your message to your website, anybody who logs into your app before your website won’t see your message; Customer.io will not retry your message either.
+Mobile apps don’t support web-only display methods.
+If you set up your message with a web-only display setting, and don’t use page rules to limit your message to your website, anybody who logs into your mobile app before your website won’t see your message; Customer.io will not retry your message either.

-We’re working to change this behavior.
-In the meantime, you can limit your message to web or mobile only using page rules.
+You can limit your message to web or mobile devices using page rules.

 Limit your message to web or mobile audiences